Every writer is in need of a good proofreading service. And so, you may be wondering if Slick Write is the right choice for you.

 Slick Write Alternatives: How it Compares

-But here's what we'd really like to know: is Slick Write better than other programs.
-Well, let's take a look at the top three from our list of the best proofreading software.
+But here's what I'd really like to know: is Slick Write better than other programs.
+Well, let's take a look at the top three from my list of the best proofreading software.

 Slick Write vs. Hemingway Editor